simul/simul.github.io/unrealengine/index.md

 The TrueSkyPlugin loads "TrueSkyUI_MD.dll" and "UE4PluginRenderInterface_MT.dll" from [UE4]\Engine\Plugins\TrueSkyPlugin\Binaries\Win64.
 TrueSkyUI_MD.dll further loads the Qt libraries.
 For that, the PATH environment-variable is extended temporarily by the plugin to include "Engine/Binary/ThirdParty/Simul/Win64"

-When you run the UE4 editro, the trueSKY plugin should be enabled by default.
-If not, go to Edit->Plugin and type "trueSKY" into the search box to find the plugin, and check its "enabled" box, to enable the TrueSky plugin.
+When you run the UE4 editor, the trueSKY plugin should be enabled by default.
+If not, go to Edit->Plugin and type "trueSKY" into the search box to find the plugin, and check its "enabled" box, to enable the trueSKY plugin.

   <a href="http://simul.co/wp-content/uploads/2014/07/UE4_ShowPlugins.png"><img src="http://simul.co/wp-content/uploads/2014/07/UE4_ShowPlugins-96x300.png" /></a>